samhann/samhann.github.io/_posts/2016-01-08-a-heart-of-gold.md

 Her eyes were set like ruins,
 That shone beneath a sea of stars,
-Her hair did smoke from ancient fires,
+Her hair did smoke from fires,
-With smolders of deep desires.
+Of some ancient desire.

 Her laughter came in waves,
 So gently at first,